imballinst/snipsync/README.md

 Snipsync makes sure your documented code snippets are always in sync with your Github repo source files.

+**NOTE:** this is a fork of the original https://github.com/temporalio/snipsync.

 ## Prerequisites

 This tool requires [Node](https://nodejs.org/) v15.0.0 or above (recommended 15.2.1) and [Yarn](https://yarnpkg.com/).